 - The authors call upon cardiovascular societies and research funding institutes to promote sex- and gender-specific research.
 Decision algorithms, health services, research, and basic and translational research are needed in the area of sex and gender differences.
 As of June 2015, the National Institutes of Health now requires all animal research and human studies to include sex-specific reporting or to justify why this is not needed in a specific study.
 Continued health policy, advocacy, and investigation to promote sex- and gender-specific investigation will improve cardiovascular care for both men and women.

-Keywords: Acute Coronary Syndrome, Aortic Valve Stenosis, Arrhythmias, Cardiac, Biological Markers, Cardiac Catheterization, Cardiomyopathies, Cardiovascular Diseases, Coronary Artery Disease, Depression, Diabetes Mellitus, Echocardiography, Stress, Heart Failure, Hypertension, Hypertrophy, Left Ventricular, Mitral Valve Prolapse, Myocardial Infarction, Myocardial Ischemia, Risk Factors, Sex Characteristics, Stroke, Tomography, X-Ray Computed, Troponin I
+Keywords: Acute Coronary Syndrome, Aortic Valve Stenosis, Arrhythmias, Cardiac, Biomarkers, Cardiac Catheterization, Cardiomyopathies, Cardiovascular Diseases, Coronary Artery Disease, Depression, Diabetes Mellitus, Echocardiography, Stress, Heart Failure, Hypertension, Hypertrophy, Left Ventricular, Mitral Valve Prolapse, Myocardial Infarction, Myocardial Ischemia, Risk Factors, Sex Characteristics, Stroke, Tomography, X-Ray Computed, Troponin I

 < Back to Listings